dhanfbn/dhanfbn/README.md

 ### hey, i'm Dhanang 👋 <img src="https://flagcdn.com/w40/id.png" width="20"/>

 I turn messy data into clear decisions for a living —
-and when the clock's off, I build SaaS products with **AI**, a little help from **Claude Code**.
+and when the clock's off, I build SaaS products with a little help from **AI**.

 > *"I don't write every line of code.
-I architect the vision, Claude handles the boilerplate."*
+I architect the vision, AI handles the boilerplate."*

 Currently building **[Trackd](https://github.com/dhanangfabiannanda)** — a platform that actually connects Sales, Devs, and Managers in one place.